Working Papers

 Paper

-Economists often study non-market goods such as health and air quality.
-This paper introduces a new method to estimate demand for such amenities and applies it to measure the value of a statistical life (VSL) in Kenya.
-My approach is to update beliefs about the life-saving efficacy of a product (a motorcycle helmet) and elicit product choice.
-This generates instruments allowing one to use subjective beliefs to estimate demand, rather than assuming rational expectations.
-This method does not require beliefs to be reported error-free but does require classical mismeasurement.
-I validate this assumption using features of the experimental design.
-The estimated VSL is $224, near the left tail of Kenyan estimates.
-Standard methods for estimating VSL produce skewed results, driven by severe violations of rational expectations.
-These findings help explain low observed demand for many health products and suggest that directing more development aid towards consumption may increase welfare.
+This paper introduces a new method for estimating demand for non-market goods and applies it to the value of a statistical life (VSL) in Kenya.
+The approach updates beliefs about the life-saving efficacy of a product (helmets) and elicits product choice.
+This allows demand to be estimated from subjective beliefs rather than assuming rational expectations.
+The resulting VSL estimate is $224, near the lower end of Kenyan estimates.
+Standard methods produce skewed results, driven by violations of rational expectations.
+The findings help explain weak demand for preventive health and suggest that redirecting some development aid toward consumption could raise welfare.

 Can Cash Transfers Save Lives?
 Evidence from a Large-Scale Experiment in Kenya